 As of March 25, 2024, the registrant had 196,634,931 subordinate voting shares, no par value per share, outstanding.
-The registrant has no multiple voting shares, no par value per share, no super voting shares, no par value per share, no par value per share, outstanding.
+The registrant has no multiple voting shares, no par value per share, no super voting shares, no par value per share, and no preferred shares, no par value per share, outstanding.